 DEPARTMENT OF ANIMAL SERVICES VOLUNTEERS:

+We are currently training the last group of DAS volunteers who recently joined our team!
 If you are a current DAS-Central volunteer and are interested in transitioning to a volunteer role at our San Diego Campus, please click this link to access our DAS Volunteer Orientation Map and review the transition steps.

 - Your first and last name